The Locker Key

 “Not really.
 I mean, you’ve already had your current business partner killed.
 Why should I be any exception?”

-Jake stops walking.
+Jake stopped walking.
 “That’s the offer.
 Those are the terms.
-It’s not negotiable.
-Send me an email when you’re ready to accept it.”
+They’re not negotiable.
+Send me an email when you’re ready to accept it.
+You obviously already know the address.”

-Jake starts to walk away.
-Barnett pulls out the pistol.
+Jake started to walk away.
+Barnett pulled out the pistol.

-“Just then there is a shot.
-It hits Barnett in the shoulder.
-Jake takes off for the back of the house out of range.
-A second shot hits Barnett square in the centre of the chest and blow him back into his pool, dead.
+“Just then there was a shot.
+It hit Barnett in the shoulder.
+Jake took off for the back of the house, getting himself out of range.
+A second shot hit Barnett square in the centre of the chest and blew him back into his pool, dead.

-Jake pulls out his phone which was connected to Mick’s.
+Jake pulled out his phone which was connected to Mick’s.

 “Who the hell was that?”